OFS/ofs.github.io/docs/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries.md

 # Getting Started Guide: Open FPGA Stack for Intel Agilex 7 FPGAs Targeting the Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile)

-Last updated: **March 20, 2024**
+Last updated: **July 01, 2024**

 ## 1.0 About This Document

-The purpose of this document is to help users get started in evaluating the 2024.1 version of the PCIe Attach release targeting the I-Series Development Kit.
+The purpose of this document is to help users get started in evaluating the 2024.1-1 version of the PCIe Attach release targeting the I-Series Development Kit.
 After reviewing this document, a user shall be able to:

-* Set up a server environment according to the Best Known Configuration (BKC)
+- Set up a server environment according to the Best Known Configuration (BKC)
-* Load and verify firmware targeting the FIM and AFU regions of the Agilex FPGA
+- Load and verify firmware targeting the FIM and AFU regions of the Agilex FPGA
-* Verify full stack functionality offered by the PCIe Attach OFS solution
+- Verify full stack functionality offered by the PCIe Attach OFS solution
-* Learn where to find additional information on other PCIe Attach ingredients
+- Learn where to find additional information on other PCIe Attach ingredients

 ### 1.1 Audience

 The information in this document is intended for customers evaluating the PCIe Attach shell targeting Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile).
 This platform is a Development Kit intended to be used as a starting point for evaluation and development.

 *Note: Code command blocks are used throughout the document.
 Commands that are intended for you to run are preceded with the symbol '$', and comments with '#'.
 Full command output may not be shown.*

+### 1.2 Terminology

 #### Table 1: Terminology